It’s not what you are eating, it’s what’s eating you! UPDATED WITH MORE JOURNAL OPTIONS.

 Also – you don’t have to choose, you can have a mix of both.

-Here are some other suggestions to help combat stress eating
+Other tools to help combat stress eating

 Changing something like stress eating is really a matter of changing behaviors.
 That means stopping certain habits and starting new ones.
 Here are some examples of what to stop doing: